Blackstone River Valley National Heritage Corridor

-The John H. Chafee Blackstone River Valley National Heritage Corridor is a National Heritage Corridor dedicated to the history of the early American Industrial Revolution, including mill towns stretching across 24 cities and towns (400,000 acres (1,620 km²) in total) near the river's course in Worcester County, Massachusetts and Providence County, Rhode Island.
+The John H. Chafee Blackstone River Valley National Heritage Corridor is a National Heritage Corridor dedicated to the history of the early American Industrial Revolution, including mill towns stretching across 25 cities and towns (400,000 acres (1,620 km2) in total) near the river's course in Worcester County, Massachusetts, and Providence County, Rhode Island.
 It makes up a historical area in the Blackstone Valley and is named for the late US Senator from Rhode Island John Chafee.
 In 2014, the Blackstone River Valley National Historical Park was created out of a smaller portion of the National Heritage Corridor.
-Both units now exist as cooperative entities.
-The organization is headquartered at the building in Woonsocket Depot Square which is located at 1 Depot Square, Woonsocket, RI 02895.
+The two units now exist as cooperative entities.
+The organization is headquartered at the building in Whitinsville, MA, which is located at 670 Linwood Ave, Whitinsville, MA 01588.

 History

-The National Corridor was designated by an Act of Congress on November 10, 1986 to preserve and interpret for present and future generations the unique and significant value of the Blackstone Valley.
+The National Corridor was designated by an Act of Congress on November 10, 1986, to preserve and interpret for present and future generations the unique and significant value of the Blackstone Valley.
 It includes cities, towns, villages and almost one million people.
 The Federal government does not own or manage any of the land or resources in the corridor as it does in the more traditional national parks.
 Instead the National Park Service, two state governments, dozens of local municipalities, businesses, nonprofit historical and environmental organizations, educational institutions, many private citizens, and a Blackstone River Valley National Heritage Corridor Commission all work together in partnerships to protect the Valley's special identity and prepare for its future.

 The Blackstone River Greenway is a planned 48 mi paved rail trail defining the course of the East Coast Greenway through the National Corridor.
 As of 2017, approximately 11.5 mi of the greenway has been completed in Rhode Island and 6.9 mi in Massachusetts.

-On October 12, 2006 the National Heritage Areas Act of 2006 was signed by the President, enacting it as Public Law Number 109-338.
+On October 12, 2006, the National Heritage Areas Act of 2006 was signed by the President, enacting it as Public Law Number 109-338.
 This legislation extends the Corridor Commission for five years until October 12, 2011.

-On July 18, 2011 a report recommended the corridor for national park status.
+On July 18, 2011, a report recommended the corridor for national park status.